qiushiyan/old-website/content/project/data-science-shelf/index.md

 - filter lists based on categories, tags, or search term

-- view any user's profile
+- view other users' book profile

 The whole site is built with Vue.js and Firebase, see the source [here](https://github.com/enixam/data-science-shelf).
 Some features include

-- user authentication and file storage
+- user authentication

 - real-time updates and query

 - markdown editor support

+- file storage and security rules

-- composition API
+- uses the new Vue3 features like the composition API and new hooks